billhsu/klox/README.md

 # klox
 Yet another Kotlin implementation of [the Lox language](https://github.com/munificent/craftinginterpreters/).
 My goal of this project is to implement below in Kotlin:

+- [x] Lox parser
+- [x] Lox interpreter
-1. Lox language parser, interpreter, and bytecode compiler
+- [ ] Lox bytecode compiler
-2. A virtual machine
+- [ ] A virtual machine

 We will try to stay as close as the original implementation from the book as possible.